nopcho/rtcproctor/README.md

 1. Use a companion Moodle plugin.
 If you have already used Moodle LMS at your shool, this is a more convenient choice.
 2. Use Google sheet and email to exchange stream codes.
 This is for those who don't have or use Moodle.

-For Choice #1, here is a link to early, experimental version of a companion Moodle plugin to be used with RTCProctor [link to be avaiable soon].
+For Choice #1, here is a link to early, experimental version of a companion Moodle plugin to be used with RTCProctor (https://github.com/nopparuts/rtcproctor-plugin.git).
 For Choice #2, follow instruction below.

 #### Exchange stream codes by Google sheet + Gmail
 1. Create a Google sheet to generate to codes and prepare a message to send to each student.
 An example of a spreadsheet, which auto generates a randome stream code, and prepare a link + code for each student, is given here https://github.com/nopcho/rtcproctor/blob/main/rtcproctor-codeexchange.xlsx (in excel format.
 You need to upload this to Google Drive, and convert to Google Sheet before proceeding to the next step).